orb-community/orb-website/docs/install.md

 try Orb for the first time.

-Running Orb with Docker Compose requires you to have a copy of the Orb repo, although it is not necessary to build any software as the compose file will download appropriate versions of services from Docker Hub.
+Running Orb with Docker Compose requires you to have a copy of the Orb repo, although it is not necessary to build any software as the compose file will download appropriate versions of the services from Docker Hub.

 If you would like to build the software, or you need to troubleshoot your environment, you can find more detailed instructions on [setting up a development environment here](https://github.com/ns1labs/orb/wiki/Development-Environment-Configuration).